renhaisheng/TDOC/README.md

 ## Usage:
-Enter "python tdoc.py smiles.txt -p parameters.py" in conda shell for windows or bash shell for Linux to automatically generate input scipts and files.
+Enter "python tdoc.py smiles.txt -p parameters.py" in conda shell for windows or bash shell for Linux to automatically generate input scripts and files.
 Then copy these files to Linux platform for Gaussian, Molpro, and CREST calculations.
 Just input "chmod +x job-nohup && nohup ./job-nohup &" to run jobs.
 In particular, For a cluster of PBS, enter "chmod +x job-qsub && nohup ./job-qsub &" to start jobs.
 Finally, copy all output files to the directory of gaussian_out and repeat the previous steps until the all tasks are completed.

 ## Directories:
-1. preexisted-dat: Already existed dat files of thermodyamic paramters.
+1. preexisted-dat: Already existed dat files of thermodynamic parameters.
-2. chemkin_dat: Finally dat files of thermodynamic paramters for CHEMKIN format.
+2. chemkin_dat: Finally dat files of thermodynamic parameters for CHEMKIN format.
 3. gaussian_out: Input and output files of QM calculations for Linux system.
 4. program_out: Some viewable and summary analysis for all output results of TDOC.
 5. submitted_inp: Submitted scripts and files for QM calculations on Linux system.